 - A grade of "Pass" or "No Pass" does not affect a student's grade point average at Golden West College. - "NP", "W", and "I" grades are utilized by Golden West College in the determination of academic probation and disqualification.
-(Refer to college regulations concerning "Probation/Disqualification.") - Courses taken at Golden West College to remedy an admissions deficiency for the University of California due to poor or incomplete high school preparation are not acceptable if completed on a "pass" basis. - Students required to complete 60 units of course work with a grade point average of 2.4 prior to transfer to a University of California campus, such as Irvine, must complete at least 42 of these units on a graded ("A" through "F") basis. - Some universities may specify that courses required for a major be completed on a standard grade basis ("A" through "F"). - Some universities specify that courses taken to satisfy general education breadth requirements be completed on a standard grade basis ("A" through "F"). - Some institutions limit the number of units completed on a "pass" basis which are accepted toward the bachelor's degree. - Students planning to apply to competitive admissions programs such as the health professions are usually advised to complete the specified preparation on a graded basis ("A" through "F").
+(Refer to college regulations concerning "Probation/Disqualification.") - Courses taken at Golden West College to remedy an admissions deficiency for the University of California due to poor or incomplete high school preparation are not acceptable if completed on a "pass" basis. - Students required to complete 60 units of course work with a grade point average of 2.4 prior to transfer to a University of California campus, such as Irvine, must complete at least 42 of these units on a graded ("A" through "F") basis. - Some universities may specify that courses required for a major be completed on a standard grade basis ("A" through "F"). - A grade of "pass" is equivalent to a "C" for purposes of transfer. - Some universities specify that courses taken to satisfy general education breadth requirements be completed on a standard grade basis ("A" through "F"). - Some institutions limit the number of units completed on a "pass" basis which are accepted toward the bachelor's degree. - Students planning to apply to competitive admissions programs such as the health professions are usually advised to complete the specified preparation on a graded basis ("A" through "F").